axseem/learway/internal/web/README.md

-# Lerway web app
+# Learway web app

-Web UI for lerway built with sveltekit
+Web UI for learway built with sveltekit